JacobLee23/pytrig/docs/api.rst

 Pi Approximations
 -----------------

-.. autofunction:: chudnovsky_algorithm
+.. autofunction:: pi

 .. py:data:: PI

-    An approximation of :math:`\pi` as computed by :py:func:`chudnovsky_algorithm`, to :py:data:`PRECISION` decimal places of precision.
+    An approximation of :math:`\pi` as computed by :py:func:`pi`, to :py:data:`PRECISION` decimal places of precision.

     :type: decimal.Decimal